ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-escs.rst

 The RCOU messages are also written to the onboard logs which hold the requested output level sent to the ESCs expressed as a number from 1000 (meaning stopped) to 2000 (meaning full output).

-Unlike other CAN ESCs, this information cannot be viewed in real-time through the ground station but this will likely be added in the future (`see this issue <https://github.com/ArduPilot/ardupilot/issues/13396>`__)

 Additional information
 ======================